Sandalots/SpookyCreations/README.md

 # SpookyCreations
-A collection of creations by Sir Sandalots
+A collection of spooky creations by Sir Sandalots